CAREER RECORD: 8-27 (.229)

-Babin also serves as Director of Aquatics and the head women's swimming & diving coach at Husson and the head coach of Hurricane Swim Club, Inc., a USA Swimming age group club team since 2005.
+Babin is also the head coach of Hurricane Swim Club, Inc., a USA Swimming age group club team since 2005.

 In 18 years in club swimming, Babin has coached numerous ME LSC and Maine High School State quailifers and champions, Eastern Zone Age Group, Sectionals and YMCA National quailifers, and team and state record holders, while serving as ME LSC Zone Team head coach twice.
 Babin was named ME LSC Coach of the Year in 2010.

 A native of Bangor, Maine, Babin attended John Bapst High School.